 Born in the UK, Mel moved to Melbourne with her mother at a young age as her West Indian father stayed in the UK.

-Playing alongside modern greats such as Karen Rolton, Belinda Clarke and Cathryn Fitzpatrick, Jones’ played in a dominant era of Australian cricket internationally.
+Playing alongside modern greats such as Karen Rolton, Belinda Clark and Cathryn Fitzpatrick, Jones’ played in a dominant era of Australian cricket internationally.